WrtApp/wreditor/README.md

 Cloudhead - LESS dynamic stylesheet language - http://lesscss.org
 Bryan Jone - LESS.app (Mac only) - http://incident57.com/less/
 ... and more coming soon.

+# License

+Fraction.less Boilerplate is licensed under the Apache License 2.0.
+See the License.md file for details.
+This means you can use it however and wherever you want.
+You don't have to release any derivatives as open source and you are free to charge money for derived works.
+That's why I didn't go with the GPL.
+GPL kind of sucks...